Tag archive for: covid

 • 9:00 a.m. - Welcome

-Musical entertainment by Medley bands.
+Musical entertainment by the Medley bands.

-Coffee and drinks.
+Coffee and refreshments.

-Games and prizes offered by ANIMN partners.
+Games and prizes provided by ANIMN’s partners.

 • 11:00 a.m. – 11:30 a.m. – Photo